 - Clients : Family Hemonto Ray and Family Rahini Ray, Familiy Shepal Depsharma, Family Hemonto Ray, Family Rahini Ray

 - Participating Students : Students of BRAC University Dhaka, Students of Universityof Art and Industrial Design Linz, Cornelia Bräuer, Katharina Doblinger, Belinda Meinhard, Verena Schoissengeyr, Anna Wolf, Adrita Anwar, Shoeb Al-Rahe, Tanmay Chakrabarty, Omar Faruque, Majeda Khatun, Imrul Kayes, Gazi Fazle Rahim, project-studio BASEhabitat, Suvashis Saha

-- Design:students of BRAC University Bangladesh, University of Art, Industrial Design Linz
+- Design : students of BRAC University Bangladesh and University of Art and Industrial Design Linz, Austria

 Text description provided by the architects.
 These three family houses are the results of a hands-on workshop for students and young architects conducted in a remote rural area of Bangladesh.
 Eight students of the BRAC University in Dhaka (Bangladesh) as well as five Students from the University of Art in Linz/ projectstudio BASEhabitat (Austria) came to a small and remote village in the North of Bangladsh, Rudrapur, to continue what has started with the Handmade METI-School: to work together with the local people on a model for a sustainable, modern architecture in a dynamic process.